Armillaria mellea: Uses

+Different nutritional parameters of A. mellea, like protein, carbohydrate, fat, amino acid and crude have been studied.
+The fruit body contains large amounts of carbohydrates including polysaccharides such as glucans and glycogen, monosaccharides and disaccharides (such as trehalose), sugar, alcohols (such as manitol) and chitin.
+The mushroom is rich in protein and carbohydrate but is low amount of fat which could serve a proper diet for persons who sufferer from hypertension and atherosclerosis.
+Furthermore, due to the presence of high level of crude fiber it could help to control diabetes and obesity.

+The mushrooms also may have been used medicinally by indigenous peoples as a laxative.

 Chemistry

 Several bioactive compounds have been isolated and identified from the fruit bodies.
 The triterpenes 3β-hydroxyglutin-5-ene, friedelane-2α,3β-diol, and friedelin were reported in 2011.
 Indole compounds include tryptamine, L-tryptophan and serotonin.

 The fungus produces cytotoxic compounds known as melleolides.
 Melleolides are made from orsellinic acid and protoilludane sesquiterpene alcohols via esterification.
 A polyketide synthase gene, termed ArmB, was identified in the genome of the fungus, which was found expressed during melleolide production.
 The gene shares c.
 42% similarity with the orsellinic acid synthase gene (OrsA) in Aspergillus nidulans.
 Characterization of the gene proved it to catalyze orsillinic acid in vitro.
 It is a non-reducing iterative type-1 polyketide synthase.
 Co-incubation of free orsellinic acid with alcohols and ArmB showed cross-coupling activity.
 Therefore, the enzyme has transesterification activity.
-Also, there are other auxiliary factors suspected to control substrate specificity.
+Other auxiliary factors are suspected to control substrate specificity.
 Additionally, halogen modifications have been observed.
-Overexpression of annotated halogenases (termed ArmH1-5) and characterization of the subsequent enzymes revealed in all five enzymes the chlorination of mellolide F. In vitro reactions of free standing substrates showed that the enzymes do not require auxiliary carrier proteins for substrate delivery.
+Overexpression of annotated halogenases (termed ArmH1-5) and characterization of the subsequent enzymes revealed in all five enzymes the chlorination of mellolide F. In vitro reactions of free-standing substrates showed that the enzymes do not require auxiliary carrier proteins for substrate delivery.